 Desolation Canyon was next where the film crew did a couple of pickup shots in the vicinity of this place.
 The first is the sandcrawler station (13:08 mins) and inevitably can only be matched up using the mountains in the background and the directions given on this article.
 A 1.6 yard-long radio-controlled model was used for the wide shots.
 Whilst I brought my droid figures with me I never gave it a thought to bring my sandcrawler toy which would have been a good idea.
 Oh well!
 On top of that I later noticed a mark on the camera lens which is now in a lot of my photos such as the one below.

 Moving a little into Desolation Canyon is where the Bantha (a large native Tatooine animal with a long furry tail) filming took place (28:01 mins) which was basically just an African elephant in a costume!
-As the name implies this place was completely desolate which can be the only excuse for stripping off for one of the photos below!
-Actually I’d been telling my American counterpart Ethan that its British-style to do such a pose though whether theres any validity in that statement I don’t know!
-One gets bored of doing the same poses so here is something different!
+As the name implies this place was completely desolate.

-Having reached erm rock bottom there, we moved on to Artist’s Palette and it was there that I found the path that Artoo rolled down (11:21 and 11:29 mins for the respective screenshots below) before he was attacked by the jawas.
+Artist’s Palette was next and it was there that I found the path that Artoo rolled down (11:21 and 11:29 minutes for the respective screenshots below) before he was attacked by the jawas.
 This was probably my favourite Death Valley shot as it was one that I remember vividly without having to get the dvd out and it only lasts for about two seconds as indeed do all of these Death Valley locations!

 The next location was one I was looking forward to purely for the fact that it was to my first ever ‘Return of the Jedi’ scene.
 The dirt road for Twenty Mule Team Canyon was used way back in December 1982 where we see the two droids approaching the palace below.
 Of course CGI was used to add Jabba’s palace into the background which appears on screen after 05:14 mins.
 Sadly I don’t have figures of C3P0 and R2D2 which are the same size so my recreation is not perfect but are they ever?!!